Back to Blog

 • Cost per hire: Total recruitment spend / Number of hires (if you track spend)

 According to CIPD resourcing research, only 37% of UK employers formally track recruitment KPIs.
 Even basic tracking puts you ahead of most.
 Pair this with the free recruitment KPI dashboard template to turn raw tracker data into a one-page weekly view.
+And as the data accumulates, those same numbers become the raw material for talent intelligence — market-level insight you can take into client conversations.

 Want these templates pre-built?